katiamlopez/portfolio-website/README.md

 # ✨ Personal Portfolio Website

-A personal portfolio website built with HTML and CSS as the final project for the Codédex CSS course.
+A personal portfolio website built to showcase my professional background, projects, certifications, technical skills, and contact information.

-The website showcases my professional background, projects, certifications, technical skills, and contact information while applying fundamental web development concepts such as semantic HTML, the CSS box model, layouts, and responsive design principles.
+This project started as the final project for the Codédex CSS course and has continued evolving as a living portfolio.
+It now includes interactive features built with JavaScript, such as a light/dark theme toggle, English/Spanish language switch, and a functional contact form.

 ## 🔗 Live Demo